7RU7H/Archive/Tools/Forensics/Volatility3.md

-# Volatility
+# Volatility3

-[Volatility](https://github.com/volatilityfoundation/volatility) developers describe the Volatility framework: *"The Volatility Framework is a completely open collection of tools, implemented in Python under the GNU General Public License, for the extraction of digital artefacts from volatile memory (RAM) samples.
-The extraction techniques are performed completely independent of the system being investigated but offer visibilty into the runtime state of the system.
-The framework is intended to introduce people to the techniques and complexities associated with extracting digital artifacts from volatile memory samples and provide a platform for further work into this exciting area of research."*
+[Volatility3](https://github.com/volatilityfoundation/volatility3) developers describe the Volatility framework: *"Volatility is the world's most widely used framework for extracting digital artifacts from volatile memory (RAM) samples.
+The extraction techniques are performed completely independent of the system being investigated but offer visibility into the runtime state of the system."*

-To remain modern long past learning about Volatility this article will be covering the python3, there are ten plus year of resources for the original
+The Volatility covered in this article will be `python3`, there are ten plus year of resources for the original.
+As of 2024 with the further shift from `python2` and the `setup.py` deprecated it is best to assume I will not cover Volatility(2).

 The Volatility distribution is available from: [http://www.volatilityfoundation.org](http://www.volatilityfoundation.org/)

 The development branch from [Github](https://github.com/volatilityfoundation/volatility3)

 Some useful dependencies:
-[Yara-Python From VirusTotal](https://github.com/VirusTotal/yara-python) - The Python interface for YARA [Capstone Engine](https://www.capstone-engine.org/download.html) - is a lightweight multi-platform, multi-architecture disassembly framework.
+[Yara-Python From VirusTotal](https://github.com/VirusTotal/yara-python) - The Python interface for [[YARA]] [Capstone Engine](https://www.capstone-engine.org/download.html) - is a lightweight multi-platform, multi-architecture disassembly framework.

 For collecting samples for analysis consider review the options in the article [[Memory-Extraction]]